mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e-cheatsheet/main-menu.md

 ***

 ##### `cy.uiGetMainMenu()`
-Get the DOM elements of Main Menu.
+Get the DOM elements of the Product menu.

 ```javascript
 cy.uiGetMainMenu();